yokosogithub/GeoGit/doc/sphinx/source/diffs.rst

 	$geogit diff

-This will produce something like the output shown below.
+This will produce something like the output shown in the example below.

 ::